1.1. Contact organisation

 Overall quality of GBARD statistics is good.

 The coverage of reporting units is full.
 GBARD statistics domain follow general quality management activities used in SURS (including the European Statistics Code of Practice and the Fundamental Principles of Official Statistics).
 Detailed methodological instructions for completing questionnaite are available.
-Data validation is performed in collaboration with reporting units.
+Data validation is performed in collaboration with reporting units if necessary.
 Discussion of results, substantive matters and key issues are points on the agenda or the subjects under discussion of the Research and Development, and Technology Statistics Advisory Committee.

 However, there are still some aspects to be improved at GBARD statistics.
 Despite the available methodological guidelines and instructions reporting units still have some problems with understanding the content/definitions of R&D, especially with identifying or estimating the real/proper content of the budget items (i.e. capturing R&D from the budget items) as their records are not principally intended for GBARD reporting.